 Tip #7: Skip the highly processed foods

-Foods high in added sugars, refined carbohydrates and saturated fats are high in calories and have little nutritional benefit.
+Foods high in added sugars, refined carbohydrates, and saturated fats are high in calories and have little nutritional benefit.
 Limiting or avoiding these foods will help with your postpartum diet.
 Nourishing your body with enough real healthy foods and not excluding any nutritious foods or food groups, like fruit or carbohydrates, will help you limit your intake of processed foods.
 If you do struggle with sugar cravings, here are five practical ways to stop them.

 Tip #8: Ask for help

 They say that it “takes a village to raise a child”, and this couldn’t be anything further from the truth.
 Looking after your baby and yourself can be very stressful and busy, so it’s important to ask for help and accept help when it’s offered.
 Asking for help with food shopping and cooking meals can help you significantly with your postpartum diet.
-You can also ask for help with babysitting so you can prepare and cook your own healthy meals and start exercising again.
+You can also ask for help with babysitting so you can prepare and cook your healthy meals and start exercising again.

 Tip #9: Get your body moving

 Exercise after pregnancy will help with your postpartum diet weight loss as well as boost your mood and energy levels.
-It’s important to always seek medical advice from your obstetrician, midwife, physiotherapist or doctor before returning to exercise after birth.
+It’s important to always seek medical advice from your obstetrician, midwife, physiotherapist, or doctor before returning to exercise after birth.

-Walking is a great way to re-commence exercise, as it can be done with baby in the stroller or carrier and with family or friends.
+Walking is a great way to re-commence exercise, as it can be done with the baby in the stroller or carrier and with family or friends.
 Also, weighted exercise is excellent for boosting your metabolism, which helps with both weight loss and toning.
 Just to make things easy, here are twelve simple exercises to help get you back in shape.

 Finally, if you are struggling to find time to fit in exercise with your busy mum/mom life, remember that breaking your exercise up into smaller time blocks can be just as effective.
 You could try doing two twenty-minute blocks or even four ten-minute blocks; it all adds up!